dschil138/Fulcrum/README.md

 >**Note**
 >The four thumb keys are low profile choc switches, as opposed to the rest which are MX.
 This is to accommodate the fact that your thumb sits on lower plane than the rest of your fingers, helping to further reduce hand strain.
 >
 >The custom angled keycaps for the thumb keys can be found in the STLs folder.
+They are a remix of the great [LPX](https://github.com/levpopov/LPX) design by levpopov.

 ## <img src="https://user-images.githubusercontent.com/11950317/215578972-c86ecda2-9da5-4998-95ce-b986fa7c555d.png" alt="Thumb joystick on 20 key Fulcrum" title="Thumb joystick on 20 key Fulcrum" style="height: 1.2em; position: relative; top: 0.2em;" />  Rotary Encoders